tastanlab/SUMOnet-Backend/README.md

 ### For Unix/macOS users

-Write the following line to the console: `source env/bin/activate`
+Write the following line to the terminal: `source env/bin/activate`

 ## Installing the dependencies